geoallenrh/spring-app/README.md

-# Spring-App
+# Spring App

-Run the Microservice locally -
+To Run the Microservice locally -

 Prerequisites
 - Maven